vh3/tclSenseHat/README.md

 A Tcl (Tool Command Language) library (as of this writing, mostly a collection of scripts and procedures) for interacting with the Raspberry Pi SenseHat.
 See https://www.raspberrypi.org/products/sense-hat/.
 For more information about Tcl , see http://www.tcl.tk/

 Future: (1) reorganize into a package (2) convert to OO notation (3) replace some of the brute-force efforts with more elegant algorithms.
-Anyone interested in the challenge?

 GETTING STARTED